GAZ-51: GAZ-63

 Apart from these, it is largely identical to the GAZ-51, and only differs in that it has single rear tires (instead of double rear tires) and all-wheel drive.
+It was designed in the 1940s, and shared the same cab, engine, and many mechanical parts.
 It was built until 1968, when it was replaced by the new and more modern GAZ-66, with which it shared no components or parts.
 The GAZ-63 was used in the Soviet Army as a transport vehicle, but also for special superstructures such as the BM-14 projectile launcher.

-The GAZ-63 served as the basis for the BTR-40 armoured personal carrier.
+The GAZ-63 served as the basis for the BTR-40 armoured personnel carrier.

+A version based on the GAZ-63 is known as the Sungri 61 in North Korea.